 Not to fear-monger or anything, but a thief can do a whole lot with a stolen Social Security number.
 You can, at least, make it much more difficult for them to take out new lines of credit, get insurance, or lease an apartment in your name by putting a credit freeze on your credit report.
 A credit freeze essentially blocks access to your credit report.

 Of course, it makes it a bit more difficult for you to do those things, too.
 When you apply for any of the above, you’ll need to temporarily “thaw” your credit report so the third-party you’re trying to do business with can see it … which takes time.
 It also will probably cost you some money.
 Freezing and even temporarily unfreezing credit reports can run you about $5 to $10 a pop, though there are state laws that limit what you can be charged and even let identity theft victims do so for free.
-[Update: Equifax is now waiving fees associated with freezing its version of your credit report until November 21.]
 Still, that friction and expense could prove worthwhile, given all the havoc someone can wreak with your SSN.